mohsley/skin-cancer-detection/README.md

 ### Project Overview

-This project focuses on developing and comparing various machine learning models for skin cancer detection using the ISIC 2024 3D-TBP (Three-Point Dermoscopy) dataset.
+This project focuses on developing and comparing various machine-learning models for skin cancer detection using the ISIC 2024 3D-TBP (Three-Point Dermoscopy) dataset.
 The goal is to create accurate classification models that can assist in the early detection of skin cancer.

 ### Team Members